The Tragedy Of Adam Sandler Explained

 Critical reviews left him traumatized

-"Billy Madison" was the first film that Adam Sandler co-wrote, produced, and headlined as an actor.
+"Billy Madison" was the first film that Adam Sandler co-wrote and headlined in as an actor.
 A silly comedy about an immature goof who repeats his primary education in order to win favor with his businessman father, the 1995 film earned savagely negative reviews from critics.
 "A more moronic vehicle is hard to imagine," wrote Roger Hurlburt of the South Florida Sun-Sentinel, while Gene Siskel of the Chicago Tribune called it "The latest entry in the American cinema's investigation of dumb-and-dumber heroes."

 The vitriol blindsided and upset an optimistic and earnest Sandler.
 "When 'Billy Madison' came out and I realized I'm going to be in the newspaper, that was a big deal," he told The Washington Post.
 "And then I read a couple reviews and I was like, 'Woof, that hurts.'
 I thought they would have a good time with it like I did."
 After critics piled on the hatred for his next starring vehicle, "Happy Gilmore," Sandler decided to stay away from reviews of his films as much as possible.
 "Maybe we shouldn't read this stuff because it's so harsh," he told Deadline, defending the avoidance as an act of mental preservation.
 "I invite all these amazing people I care about to make movies with me, and I wish they didn't have to read s*** about whatever we've made.
 But I don't get too shook up," he told AARP.